nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Settling all transactions for a session: `session /summary`

 > Displays a summary of a session that details how much each person must pay and to whom for all debts to be resolved.<br>
-> A session represents a group outing spanning an arbitrary period of time containing one or more activities.

 Format: `session /summary /sid [SESSION_ID]`